Unseen Amsterdam 2018 - An Exchange of Dialogue, Artistic Expressions and Ideas in Photography

 Coming back for its seventh edition, the Unseen Amsterdam 2018 will once again highlight the latest developments at the forefront of fine art photography.
 Taking place at Amsterdam’s Westergasfabriek this September, it will bring the most ground-breaking and innovative emerging artists from across the globe to the city, making it a place to be for every photography lover.

-This year, the fair will welcome 53 exhibitors, enabling around 300 up-and-coming and established artists to present boundary-pushing and noteworthy work, much of which has never been seen before on the open market.
+This year, Unseen will welcome 53 exhibitors, enabling around 300 up-and-coming and established international talent to present boundary-pushing and noteworthy work, much of which has never been seen before on the open market.
 In this seventh edition, visitors can be inspired by more than 85 boundary-pushing and premiering works.
-In addition to the gallery program, the fair will present the artist-led CO-OP programme which will be showcasing diverse collectives from all over the world, and new exhibitions and initiatives exploring new directions in contemporary art.
+In addition to the gallery program, Unseen will present the artist-led CO-OP programme which will be showcasing diverse collectives from all over the world, and new exhibitions and initiatives exploring new directions in contemporary art.